 - Develop a resume

-- How will you look for a job
+- Know how to look for a job

 - Understand that there maybe workplace issues

-- How will you get to and from work
+- Think about how you will get to and from work

 When you are successful in gaining your part time job you need to be able to manage this alongside your school and family commitments.
 If you don’t succeed in getting the first job you apply for, don’t give up, very few of us get the first job we apply for, it takes time.
 If you have an associated learning disability such as Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder(ADHD) you will also need to consider how to manage these in your search and applications for a job.